 The setscrew in the eccentric adapter denotes the orientation of the eccentricity of the adapter.
-When the setscrew is in the 6 o'clock or 12 o'clock position, then the adapter is in the "neutral" position.
-There are two adapters at each lower control arm mount and they must be oriented the same.
+When the setscrew is in the 12 o'clock position the adapter is in the "neutral" position.
+There are two adapters at each lower control arm mount.
+Both adapters, per bolt, must have the same orientation.